-A guide to the world of watchmaking tools that don’t break the bank.
-Find out how to repurpose household items to use for your watchmaking and inspire your creativity to make your own custom watchmaking tools.
+Not all watchmaking tools need to cost and arm and a leg.
+This is our guide to the world of watchmaking tools that don’t need to break the bank.
+Find out how to save some cash by repurposing household items to use for your watchmaking and inspire your creativity to make your own custom watchmaking tools.

 Weighing up which tool to purchase or whether to splurge or save?
 Here at WatchmakingTools, we have tried the best watchmaking tools on the market, we have tested the cheapest additions to the toolkit and we have reviewed them all to give you a head start on your watchmaking toolkit.

 Our comprehensive list of movement lift angles and beats per minute (BPM) for thousands of movements.
 This resource provides information on the critical component of mechanical watch movements.
 Lift angles determine the amount of force required to move a watch’s pallet fork, which in turn regulates the watch’s accuracy.
 This guide offers insights into the factors that affect lift angles, the different types of lift angles, and their optimal values for various watch movements.

 Our extensive list of watch movements and the corresponding hand hole sizes.
 This resource guide about watch movement hand sizes explores the factors that influence the selection of hands for mechanical watch movements.
 This guide provides information on the different types of hands, their measurements and how to choose the right size for specific movements.
 It also discusses the importance of proper hand fitting, and the tools and techniques required for successful installation.